KiranSingh15/CAS-741-Image-Correspondences/src/README.md

 # Running the IFCS Software

 ## Activate The Virtual Environment
-Once the make file has been processed, you can access the virtual environment (`venv_ifcs`) by running the following command in the head project folder:
+Once the make file has been processed, you can access the virtual environment (`.venv_ifcs`) by running the following command in the head project folder:
-`venv_ifcs/Scripts/activate`
+`.venv_ifcs/Scripts/activate`

 ## Loading Input Images
 Upload the JPG and PNG images that you wish to process into the `Raw_Images` folder.